drlocke/FPV-KA_Community_Chrome-Affiliation-Plugin/README.md

 This plugin is reviewed and verified by Google.
-You can find it in the addons store: Coming soon!
+You can find it in the addons store: https://chrome.google.com/webstore/detail/fpv-ka-affiliation-plugin/pbjlfhhdecpjeomilbofijajnbhdioki